Is video content a part of your marketing strategy? Recent statistics reveal that video content has some phenomenal engagement rates.

 Research cited by LinkedIn’s marketing blog shows that 90% of consumers say video is helpful when making buying decisions.
 It says 64% of consumers saying they’re more likely to buy a product after watching a video about it.
 With this kind of consumer acceptance and potential conversation rates accompanying video, it makes sense for both the platforms and marketers to be increasingly using it.

 Consider the example of organizational housewares e-tailer StacksAndStacks.com featured on the Kissmetrics blog.
 It reported that visitors were 144% more likely to purchase after seeing a product video than those who did not.

-The use of video isn’t only for consumers either.
+The use of video content isn’t only for consumers either.
 HubSpot states that 59% of company decision makers would rather watch a video than read text such as an article or blog post.
 When LinkedIn launched LinkedIn Video in 2017, within months videos were being shared 20 times more than any other type of content across LinkedIn.

 Top Tips to Maximise Video Engagement

 So how can marketers make video work for them?

 Writing on the Kissmetrics blog, Sherice Jacob warns against the temptation to cut costs, recommending: “Hire a professional, local company to shoot your product videos.
 You want all the benefits of proper lighting and setup.
 Sorry, but your digital camera won’t cut it here.”

 However, other commentators are more relaxed about self-generated content.
 Writing for Social Media Examiner, Víctor Blasco of the explainer video company Yum Yum Videos suggests a DSLR camera is all you really need to produce high-quality 60-second videos suitable for publication on Instagram.

 Whether you decide to go down the professional or self-generated route, quality is key to ensure engagement.